ghada233/Smart-Methods-Training/README.md

 :globe_with_meridians:

->This repo about my training in Smart method (:
+## This repo about my training in the Smart method (:

-so i will share all my task here  :fire:
+## so I will share all my tasks here   :fire:

 Task 1:
 -------------------------